MarcoYou/MarcoYou.github.io/_posts/2020-10-12-01-General-Theory.md

 [comment]: <> (mathjax block  > $$...$$   )
 ---

-In the General Theory of risk, known as Expected Utility Theory introduced by Von Neumann and Morgenstern, only consequences matter (the process and the framing do not matter).
+In the General Theory of risk, known as Expected Utility Theory developed by Von Neumann and Morgenstern in 1947 (***Theory of Games and Economic Behavior***), only consequences matter (the process and the framing do not matter).
 The choices made by the agent may affect consequences that are often monetary consequences.

-## 1. General Theory
+## 1. Expected Utility Model

+### 1.1 Lotteries

+Two types of information are necessary to describe a risky environment :

+- **enumeration of all possible outcomes**
+  - \\( C \\) : set of all possible outcomes (often monetary consequences) that affect the well-being of the decision maker
+  - \\( C \\) is assumed to be finite.

+### 1.2 Axioms
+### 1.3 Theorem